Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 ```
 Then, `DefaultAzureCredential` will be able to authenticate the `ConfidentialLedgerClient`.

-Constructing the client also requires your Confidential Ledger's URL and id, which you can get from the Azure CLI or the Azure Portal.
+Constructing the client also requires your confidential ledger's URL and id, which you can get from the Azure CLI or the Azure Portal.
 When you have retrieved those values, please replace instances of `"my-ledger-id"` and `"https://my-ledger-url.confidential-ledger.azure.com"` in the examples below

-Because Confidential Ledgers use self-signed certificates securely generated and stored in an SGX enclave, the certificate for each Confidential Ledger  must first be retrieved from the Confidential Ledger Identity Service.
+Because Azure confidential ledger uses self-signed certificates securely generated and stored in an SGX enclave, the certificate for each confidential ledger  must first be retrieved from the Azur confidential ledger Identity Service.

 ```C# Snippet:GetIdentity
 Uri identityServiceEndpoint = new("https://identity.confidential-ledger.core.azure.com") // The hostname from the identityServiceUri